Specification: Jakarta NoSQL

 }

-If the DiscriminatorColumn annotation is missing, and a discriminator column is required, the name of the discriminator column defaults is "type".
+If the @DiscriminatorColumn annotation is not explicitly provided, and a discriminator column is required, the default name for the column is typically "DTYPE" or "dtype", depending on the NoSQL provider.
+The discriminator type is set to STRING.

 @Entity